 Both the Seagate Backup Plus Slim and Backup Plus Portable have an option for NTFS as well.

-The Backup Plus Ultra Slim is NTFS only.
+The Backup Plus Ultra Touch is NTFS only.

 If you’re thinking of buying a Seagate Backup Plus but it says Windows PC only.
 And you wonder if it would work on a Mac.